-The assignments were strongly based off of Common Core Standards, and I had taught all of these different skills before they did the assignment.
+The informational text book reports were strongly based off of Common Core Standards, and I had taught all of these different skills before they did the assignment.
 The students enjoyed this assignment because they got to choose the magazine (they ALL did magazines!) they worked through, so it was very high interest.
 It was authentic and meaningful.
-Here are some pictures of the finished products.
-I have provided a free download to an editable version and to my original version.
-I hope your students will love it, too!
+My students did the assignment at home, but you could easily have them complete this in class as well.
+Each student turned in their magazine along with their assignments.

 Several students chose to use Post It flags to label each of the required text features.
 This definitely made my job easy!

 FREE Informational Text Book Report Intructions